Comprehensive Guide to FLORENCE – Home of the Medici, Cradle of the Renaissance

 How to Visit

-The complex of Santa Maria Novella can be visited Thursday to Monday for a general entrance fee of 7 €uros.
+The complex of Santa Maria Novella can be visited from Thursday to Monday for a general entrance fee of 7 €uros.
 Since opening times differ from season to season, please check their website before planning your visit.

 Along the North Bank of River Arno